Lyall/MetaphorFix/README.md

 ## Recommended Mods
 - [SpecialK](https://steamcommunity.com/app/2679460/discussions/0/4842022494093910068/) - I highly recommend using this build of SpecialK with Metaphor: ReFantazio.
 It can improve performance significantly, along with offering many other useful features like an excellent framerate limiter.

+If using this fix with SpecialK, you will need to delete the bundled Ultimate ASI Loader DLL (`winmm.dll`).
+You can then add MetaphorFix as a plug-in through the SpecialK OSD (accessed with `CTRL+SHIFT+BACKSPACE`).

 ## Configuration
 - See **MetaphorFix.ini** to adjust settings for the fix.